Are you experiencing morning headaches, jaw pain, and discomfort that just won’t go away?

 Chester Springs TMJ Dentist, Dr. Jason Petkevis

 Dr. Jason Petkevis has completed extensive post-graduate training to focus much of his practice on treating adult patients with complex dental problems.
 Many of these patients have avoided the dentist for ten years or more.
-Using modern techniques, Dr. Petkevis is able to restore health, function, and beauty to the mouth with treatments that are pain-free, affordable, and long-lasting.
+Using modern techniques, Dr. Petkevis can restore health, function, and beauty to the mouth with treatments that are pain-free, affordable, and long-lasting.

 What Causes Headaches?

 Stress is a common cause of headaches.
-Other conditions such as malocclusion (unbalanced bite) and TMJ dysfunction can contribute to headaches or migraines.
-When the teeth do not make proper contact and the jaws are not in proper alignment, it creates stress and tension in the muscles and face, causing headaches to occur.
+Other conditions, such as malocclusion (unbalanced bite) and TMJ dysfunction, can contribute to headaches or migraines.
+When the teeth do not make proper contact, and the jaws are not in proper alignment, it creates stress and tension in the muscles and face, causing headaches.
 Tension in the jaw and mouth throughout the day also contributes to chronic headaches and migraines.

 Are Your Headaches Caused By TMJ Dysfunction?